T

 activity

-• This trek is generally considered less strenuous than Laguna de los Tres.
+• This trail is generally flatter than the Laguna de los Tres hike.

 restaurant